WebDevStudios/WDS-Page-Template-Admin-Column/README.md

 ## Description ##

-Adds admin column to pages listings to display the pages Template name
+Adds admin column to pages listings to display the pages Template name.

 ## Installation ##